 - Moreover, your waitress resume will shine if you illustrate outcomes and results, with each point featuring an achievement.

-- Hiring managers love seeing your impact in previous roles, especially when you use metrics to quantify it.
+- Hiring managers love seeing your impact in previous roles, especially when you use metrics to quantify it in both your resume and when creating a cover letter.

 Why this resume works